 Price: Starting at $99 per user per month with a 30-day free trial available.

 Analyze from Buffer is aimed at online brands that want simple analytics they can act on.
-The tool is ideal if you’re new to social media marketing, as the large amount of metrics and features on other tools can be confusing.
+The tool is ideal if you’re new to social media marketing, as the large amount of metrics and features on other social media analytics tools can be confusing.
 Buffer Analyze works with Facebook, Instagram, and Twitter, giving you recommendations about what to post, offering insights about your audience, posts, and Stories, and enabling you to create reports fast.

 Price: Starting at $35 per month with a 14-day free trial available.